 To demonstrate your writing skills, please include at least one academic paper, preferably 15-30 pages in length.
 Ideally, this should be a paper that shows evidence of research and writing skills, including academic footnotes or in-text references with bibliography.
 The paper does not have to be on an art-related topic, but obviously this would be ideal.
 The arguments should show critical thinking if possible.
 If you have published professionally (short catalogue entries, for example), however, feel free to include a few of those in addition to the academic paper.
 If you have no academic writing to submit, please let us know why in your statement.

-International applicants whose native language is not English are required to submit TOEFL or IELTS scores.
+International applicants whose native language is not English are required to submit TOEFL, IELTS or PTE scores.
 If you are sending TOEFL scores, the institution code for USC is 4852 (no department code required).
 If you are sending IELTS scores, please choose USC from the list of available institutions.
 More information about proficiency requirements in English are here: http://gradadm.usc.edu/lightboxes/international-students-english-proficiency/

 International students should also complete the Financial Statement of Personal or Family Support along with bank verification documents.

 A checklist of required documents for international students is here: http://gradadm.usc.edu/apply/international-students/after-you-apply/